 Change “of the same tax benefit” to “of admitted adjusted gross DTAs.”

 3. Paragraph 11.c. calculation.
 ABC can admit $462,000 ($210,000 ordinary, $252,000 capital) of adjusted gross DTAs under paragraph 11.c.
-ABC has $1,827,000 of adjusted gross DTAs available for admission under this component .
+ABC has $1,827,000 of total adjusted gross DTAs available for admission under paragraph 11.
 These DTAs are made up of $1,260,000 ordinary DTAs and $567,000 of capital DTAs.
+To prevent double counting of admitted adjusted gross DTAs, the $1,260,000 of ordinary DTAs must be reduced by the $1,050,000 admitted under paragraph 11.b., leaving $210,000 for admission under paragraph 11.c.
+Likewise, the $567,000 of capital DTAs must be reduced by the $126,000 admitted under paragraph 11.a., leaving $441,000 for admission under paragraph 11.c.
 There are $588,000 of ordinary DTLs available to offset against the $210,000 of ordinary DTAs.
 There are $252,000 of capital DTLs available to offset against the $441,000 capital DTAs.
+However, the tax character of the DTAs and DTLs becomes a limiting factor for this component.
 While ordinary DTAs can be offset against both ordinary and capital DTLs, the reverse is not allowed in the tax return (see Question 4.13).
-In this situation, ABC can admit $210,000 and $252,000 of its ordinary and capital DTAs, respectively.
+Because ABC did not consider reversal of existing temporary differences in determining that no valuation allowance was necessary for gross ordinary DTAs, it need not consider reversal patterns of temporary differences for admission of ordinary DTAs in its paragraph 11.c. calculation.
+On the other hand, because ABC was required to consider all four sources of taxable income specified in paragraph 13 of SSAP No. 101(including future reversals of existing taxable capital temporary differences) in establishing a valuation allowance for gross capital DTAs, it is required to consider reversal patterns of temporary differences for admission of capital DTAs in its paragraph 11.c. calculation, but this consideration does not require scheduling beyond that required by paragraph 7.e. of SSAP No. 101 (again see Question 4.13), In this situation, after the required consideration, ABC can admit $210,000 and $252,000 of its ordinary and capital DTAs, respectively.

 (Drafting note: This paragraph has several revisions in agenda item 2019-09.
 Only the excerpts related to reversal patterns is included, with the relevant edits shown as tracked.)